Environmental impact of paper: Recycled paper and paper mills

 Recycling as an alternative to the use of landfills and recycled paper is one of the less complicated procedures in the recycling industry.
-Although there is not a landfill crisis at this point in time, it is commonly believed that measures should to be taken in order to lower the negative impacts of landfills, for many hazardous elements are produced and spread because of this enclosure of trash.
-Most recycled paper is priced higher than freshly made paper, and this tends to plays a deciding factor for the consumer.
+Although there is not a landfill crisis at this point in time, it is commonly believed that measures should be taken in order to lower the negative impacts of landfills, for many hazardous elements are produced and spread because of this enclosure of trash.
+Most recycled paper is priced higher than freshly made paper, and this tends to play a deciding factor for the consumer.
 Because most of the recycled pulp is purchased in an open market, virgin paper is produced cheaper with the pulp that was made by the specific paper mill.
 Virgin paper contains no recycled content and is made directly from the pulp of trees or cotton.
 Materials recovered after the initial paper manufacturing process are considered recycled paper.
 Because that original standard was so vague, some "recycled papers" contained only mill scraps that would have been included in virgin paper anyway.
 Standards have recently been set to prevent companies from making it seem like they were selling recycled paper.
 The collection and recycling industries have fixated on the scraps of paper that is thrown away by customers daily in order to increase the amount of recycled paper.
 Different paper mills are structured for different types of paper, and most "recovered office paper can be sent to a deinking mill".
 A deinking mill serves as a step in the recycling paper process.
 This type of mill detaches the ink from the paper fibers, along with any other excess materials which are also removed from the remaining paper.
 In the deinking mill, after all of the unwanted coatings of paper are stripped, the refurbished paper is sent to the paper machine.
 The old scraps are now constructed into new paper at the paper machine.
 Many papers mills have recycled business papers by transforming the old business papers into beneficial letters and envelopes.
 The production process for recycled paper is more costly than the well-developed paper mills that create paper with the use of trees.
 This process in making recycled paper is also much more time-consuming.
 However, recycled paper has a multitude of benefits from an environmental perspective.